N1cholasSmith/N1cholasSmith/README.md

 standard of service delivery.
 •	Works well in a team and has high emotional intelligence which is utillised to unfluence and motivate others to acheive.

-Attached herewith is my resume for further details on my employment history and skills.
+in my resume for further details on my employment history and skills.
 I would appreciate the chance to meet with you about this employment opportunity.
 I am available for an interview, at your convenience.